 A distinguishing feature of William and Mary's Chemistry curriculum is its undergraduate research program.
 Guided by and working one-on-one with a member of the faculty, our students take on real research problems in the lab and experience both the challenges and deep rewards of scientific investigation at the highest levels of professionalism.
-All fifteen full-time Chemistry faculty participate actively in the undergraduate research program.
+All fifteen full-time Chemistry faculty members participate actively in the undergraduate research program.
+Descriptions of each member's projects can be found under Faculty Research Areas or in the faculty directory.
 Typically, undergraduate researchers begin their investigations in the junior year; however, many students start earlier.

 Our Chemistry undergraduates co-author research papers which are published in leading scientific journals and participate in numerous presentations at professional meetings.